dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-appointments/_index.md

 };
 ```

+## **Load and Save an Appointment in ICS Format**

+Also, the [Appointment](https://reference.aspose.com/email/net/aspose.email.calendar/appointment/) class can be used to load an appointment from ICS file.

 ### **Load an Appointment in ICS Format**

 To load an appointment in ICS format, the following steps are required: